vegapunk-hiroshi/project2_cassandra/README.md

 * create_tables.py that automatically drops the tables if they already exists and creates the tables as defined in the sql_queries module.
 * etl.py that contains the main program and manages the file processing needed for reading the files in CSV formats and inserting the data to the Apache Cassandra DB tables that was defined by the create_tables.py.
 * sql_queries.py that includes the NoSQL DB create & insert statements separeted in their own file for modularity.
+* test.ipynb that includes the SELECT statements to verify the data inserted in the each table created.

 ## Steps to run the projects:

-* Execute the "python create_tables.py" file in the Terminal to create all the DB tables.
+1. Execute the "python create_tables.py" file in the Terminal to create all the DB tables.
 * Execute the "python etl.py" file in the Terminal to extract from all csv files to create eventdatafilenew.csv and insert all records into  the tables.
+* Verify the data in the each table by each the SELECT statement written in the cell in the test.ipynb.